-Once a rash has developed, leave it alone as much as possible.
+After a rash appears, leave it alone as much as you can.

-If your child has a rash, he or she should not be in contact with other children or pregnant women.
-Most viral rashes are contagious, especially if a fever is present.
+If your child has a rash, they should not be in contact with other children or anyone who is pregnant.
+Most viral rashes are contagious, especially if the person also has a fever.

-Itching with a rash is generally not serious, but it can be annoying and may make a rash more likely to become infected.
+In most cases, itching with a rash isn't serious, but it can be annoying.
+And it may make a rash more likely to get infected.
 Rashes caused by chickenpox, eczema, or contact dermatitis are much more likely to itch.
-Sometimes itching can get worse by scratching.
+Sometimes itching can get worse if you scratch.

-- Keep your child's fingernails clean and short, and encourage him or her not to scratch.
-Cover your baby's hands with socks to help keep him or her from scratching.
+Encourage your child not to scratch.
+Cover your baby's hands with socks to help keep your baby from scratching.

-- Keep the itchy area cool and wet if your child is older than age 9 months.
 Put cloths soaked in ice water on the rash a few times a day.
 Too much wetting and drying will dry the skin, which can increase itching.
-Do not put cloths soaked in ice water on the skin of a baby younger than 9 months.
+Don't put cloths soaked in ice water on the skin of a baby younger than 9 months.
 It may cause the baby's body temperature to go down.

-- Add a handful of oatmeal (ground to a powder) to your child's bath.
 Or you can try an oatmeal bath product, such as Aveeno.

-- Dress your child in cotton clothing.
-Do not use wool and synthetic fabrics next to the skin.
+Don't use wool and synthetic fabrics next to the skin.

-- Use gentle soaps, such as Basis, Cetaphil, Dove, or Oil of Olay, and use as little soap as possible.
-Do not use deodorant soaps on your child.
+Examples of these soaps are Basis, Cetaphil, Dove, and Oil of Olay.
+Use as little soap as you can.
+Don't use deodorant soaps on your child.

-- Wash your child's clothes with a mild soap, such as CheerFree or Ecover, rather than a detergent.
+Try using ones such as CheerFree or Ecover.
 Rinse twice to remove all traces of the soap.
-Do not use strong detergents.
+Don't use strong detergents.